 While it may no longer be the number one video-calling platform, it's simple to use and free if you're using WiFi.
 Just add the person you want to talk to through their Skype ID or email address and you can instant message, audio call or video call.

-You can also show call reipients what's on your computer screen; just hover your mouse in the video and click the icon that looks like two stacked squares at the bottom-right, then click the 'share screen' button.
+You can also show call recipients what's currently on your computer screen; just hover your mouse in the video and click the icon that looks like two stacked squares at the bottom-right, then click the 'share screen' button.

 The Netflix Party Google Chrome browser extension allows you to watch a Netflix film or TV programme with your friends and family (virtually) in the room.
 The extension allows you to pause it for everyone so you can chat about what's going on.
 It's almost as if you're watching in the same room together and having a lively discussion.